Marco Fabián (footballer, born 1963)

-Marco Antonio Fabián Vázquez (born 26 December 1963) is a Mexican football manager, who is currently the manager of the Liga de Expansión MX club Tlaxcala.
+Marco Antonio Fabián Vázquez (born 26 December 1963) is a Mexican football manager.
 He is a former professional footballer, who played as a midfielder.

 Playing career

 He began his career in 1986 in the Second Division with the Federación de Estudiantes de Guadalajara team, where he spent one year before moving to Reboceros de La Piedad, where he also stayed for a year.

 In 1989, he joined Club León, a team with which he won two titles.
 The first was achieving promotion to the First Division by defeating Inter de Tijuana in the final, and in the 1991–92 season, he won the league title by defeating Club Puebla.

 He also played for teams such as Correcaminos UAT, Club Puebla, and Bachilleres.
 He retired in 2000 while playing for the latter.
 Since then, he has worked as part of the coaching staff for various teams, mainly within Chivas’ youth development system.